Skip to main content

 Overlay of MDC priority zones and KCMO target zip codes

 These six zip codes in KC have been disinvested in and, as a result, the life expectancies of those living in these areas are significantly lower than elsewhere.
 When areas have been disinvested in you also see lower tree canopy and higher heat.
-Inextricably linked is demographics, due to a legacy of racist redlining policies these areas are also overwhelmingly black and brown communities.
+Inextricably linked is demographics.
+Due to a legacy of racist redlining policies, these areas are also overwhelmingly Black and brown communities.
 For more information on how the legacy of redlining and disinvestment have impacted neighborhood level tree canopy check out American Forest’s Tree Equity Score.

 Neighborhood Assessment